davebra/pickthisapp_react_crossplatform/README.md

 * Expo
 * react-native-dotenv (environment management)
 * Shoutem UI toolkit (ui/theme/animation)
-* react-native-oauth (OAuth login library)
-* react-navigation
+* react-navigation (default top and bottom tab navigations)
-* react-native-maps
+* react-native-maps (map for Home and Add screens)
-* react-navigation-popover
+* react-navigation-popover (to enable popovers in navigation for Home screen)
-* react-native-popover-view
+* react-native-popover-view (to shows filters in Home screen)
-* react-native-swiper-flatlist
+* react-native-swiper-flatlist (to shows the swipe of views in Home screen)
+* react-native-swipe-list-view (to have a list with left/right swipe in My screen)
+* react-native-image-picker (to have the picker with open album or open camera in Add screen)

 #### Extra Infos